bbauska/W3Cx-3of5/README.md

 ...
 ```

-We used a float:right CSS rule to put the tag cloud on the right\...
-In the following section we will provide several examples that explain how to make a nice layout with the new structural elements, using simple CSS rules.
+We used a float:right CSS rule to put the tag cloud on the right&period;&period;&period; In the following section we will provide several examples that explain how to make a nice layout with the new structural elements, using simple CSS rules.

 <h4>Here is the result:</h4>